Painter of Flowers and Country Life

 Institute of East Anglian Art, Holt, Norfolk

-The Gallery Holt, Lees Yard, Holt, Norfolk
+The Gallery Holt, Norfolk

 Heart of Suffolk, Thorpe Morieux